zum Hauptinhalt wechseln zum Hauptmenü wechseln zum Fußbereich wechseln Universität Bielefeld Play Search

 2. Area 2 - Linguistic interfaces

-Knowledge of central theories and methods of language acquisition, language production, language comprehension, language dynamics, language variation, or linguistic communication.
+Knowledge of central theories and methods within at least two of the areas of language acquisition, language production, language comprehension, language dynamics, language variation, or linguistic communication.

 3. Area 3 - Methods

-Knowledge of linguistically relevant methods of algebraic and logical-mathematical methods, quantitative-empirical methods (statistics) or transcription procedures for spoken language or other audio-visual communicative signals.
+Knowledge of linguistically relevant methods of at least one of the areas of algebraic and logical-mathematical methods, quantitative-empirical methods (statistics) or transcription procedures for spoken language or other audio-visual communicative signals.

 4. Area 4 - Analytical methods and application skills

-Knowledge of further analytical methods and application skills relevant within a linguistic field of research (e.g. a bachelor’s thesis in linguistics or further advanced skills in one of the areas listed above).
+Knowledge of deepened analytical methods and application skills relevant to a linguistic field of research (e.g. a bachelor’s thesis in linguistics or further advanced skills in one of the areas listed above).

 Example cases for meeting the admission criteria